a2ikm/capistrano-pending/README.md

 This gem provides `cap deploy:pending` and `cap deploy:pending:diff` to Capistrano 3.
 They were implemented in Capistrano 2.

-Currently only git is supported.
+Currently git and svn is supported.

 ## Installation